 Just take a look at Hubspot's list of the most beautiful homepages, and it's easy to understand why it sometimes helps to sort out all the visual details sooner rather than later.
-Similarly, if you're dealing with a nitpicky or hard-to-please client, presenting them with a gorgeous and impressive mockup might win them over more easily.
+Similarly, if you're dealing with a nit-picky or hard-to-please client, presenting them with a gorgeous and impressive mockup might win them over more easily.

 03. Coding your mockups

-For starters, if you're mainly a designer and not comfortable with coding, then this obviously isn't even an option.
+For starters, if you're mainly a designer and not comfortable with coding, then this obviously isn't an option.
 As discussed in The Guide to Mockups, coded mockups are not the default choice.

 One of the biggest proponents of coded mockups is Ash Maurya, Founder/CEO of Spark59 and speaker on development.
-When describing how he prefers to create mockups, Maurya defends the HTML/CSS route, and makes some solid points:
+When describing how he prefers to build mockups, Maurya defends the HTML/CSS route, and makes some solid points:

 Don't make the mistake of thinking all mockups are the same.
 Simple decisions about platforms, fidelity, and coding will all produce significantly different results.